Bolachen: Scoring

+The declarer is paid the game value by each defender if the bid game is won.
+If it is lost, the declarer pays the game value to each defender.

 The game uses the same scoring system as Wallachen.
 If playing for soft score, players record their positive and negative scores on a scoresheet.
-In a Brand the declarer scores +2 for a win and -2 for losing; the defenders score -1 and +1 each respectively.
+In a Brand the declarer scores +2 for a win and -2 for losing; each defender scores -1 or +1 respectively.
 These scores are doubled for a Bettel and tripled in a Mord.

 When playing for hard score, if the tariff is 10¢, the declarer earns 10¢ from each defender for winning a Brand or pays 10¢ to each one for losing.
 These payments are doubled in the case of a Bettel and trebled for a Mord.
 Sometimes a Mord is paid at 50¢ instead of 30¢.